The Death of the Survey: The Rise of AI Behavioral Twins

 2. Simulation at Scale

-AI-driven models can simulate thousands of test scenarios instantly:
+AI-driven models can simulate thousands of test scenarios instantly, including:

-This compresses research cycles from months to hours.
+The result is research cycles compressed from months to hours.

 3. Granular Micro-Segmentation

-- Propensity to Churn: Identifying early signals of disengagement before they manifest.
+- Propensity to Churn: Identifying early signals of disengagement before they fully manifest.

 - Upsell Likelihood: Determining the optimal moment and offer for expansion.